sjas/assessing-mininet/README.md

 A lot of filename creation takes place within these scripts, be careful when changing to a deviating naming scheme.

-TODO
+## TODO

-For future use an overhaul of the scripting setup is neccessary, to avoid the hardlinked folder/file paths.
+An overhaul of the scripting setup is neccessary, to avoid the hardlinked folder/file paths.

+## context / future

 Since at the time being a bigger overhaul using different tools than when this was written was discussed, no steps were taken into that direction.

 Automatically provisioned Mininet VM's, controller restarts and running all 4 predefined test-setups automated are the goals to be strived for.
 But likely a lot of these further efforts being put into the bash scripts would be wasted, so you have to stick with what is implemented.